MengYunWang/Protocol-MRS-analysis/README.md

 ## 1. Interesting Metabolites

+A typical 1H spectrum acquired with a very short echo time (TE) from the rat or human brain in vivo contains resonances from more than **15** different metabolites and **9** broad resonances from macromolecules (MM).

 **GABA** (r-amino butyric acid) is the primary inhibitory neurotransmitter in the human brain.

 **Glx** (glutamine & glutamate) is the primary excitatory neurotransmitter in the human brain.